Want to live large in cozy quarters? Here are 9 ways to make the most of the space in your log home.

 Maybe you’re trying to cut costs by cutting square footage, or perhaps your lot size limits your log home’s footprint.
 It could be that you just like the cozy feel of a smaller home, or you prefer to put your money into exquisite details rather than sheer size.
-Whatever your reasons, if you’re looking for ideas to maximize your log home’s square footage, there are plenty of clever ways to create storage and save precious space.
+Whatever your reasons, if you’re looking for ways to make the most of the space in your log home, there are plenty of clever ideas to create storage and save precious space.

 1. Begin with an open floor plan